Skip to main content

 Also, although it might not seem like it, supply chains are way more efficient than the overall food distribution system.
 That means fewer emissions from food transportation.
 So if reducing GHG emissions is important to you, incorporating just a couple of meals delivered to your door per week can be helpful to the environment.

-Soup to nuts, there’s not much to complain about when it comes to meal kit delivery services.
+Soup to nuts — there’s not much to complain about when it comes to meal kit delivery services.
 You get delicious meals conveniently delivered to your doorstep at a reasonable price.
 They’re also flexible and don’t require that much of a commitment.
-And while the packaging can be overwhelming, especially if you do a lot of online shopping, the service is actually beneficial to the environment.
+And while the packaging can be overwhelming, especially if you do a lot of online shopping, the service is fairly environmentally friendly.
 So, in a word, yes, we think meal kit delivery services are totally worth it.
 It’s up to you to decide if you agree.

 Read more